 Other destinations in Cuba

 Twelve days isn’t enough to scratch Cuba’s surface.
 We limited ourselves to the western side of the island due to time constraints, but there’s plenty to see on the other side as well.
-We’ve heard that Santiago de Cuba and Guardadlavaca are interesting cities, and there’s snorkelling, scuba diving and hiking opportunities all over the place.
-There’s no overnight hiking possible: everything we found out about required a guide, a park fee and only comprised 4-15km loops (1-4 hours, maximum hiking time).
+We’ve heard that Santiago de Cuba and Guardadlavaca are interesting cities, and there are snorkelling, scuba diving and hiking opportunities all over the place.
+There’s no overnight hiking possible: everything we found out about required a guide, and a park fee and only comprised 4-15km loops (1-4 hours, maximum hiking time).